Krapp's Last Tape: Stephen Rea

 Stephen Rea played Krapp in a production directed by Vicky Featherstone for Landmark Productions at Dublin's Project Arts Centre in January 2024.
 The production then moved to Dublin's Gaiety Theatre in October 2024.
 In February – March 2025, the production plays at the Dunstan Playhouse at the Adelaide Festival Centre in Adelaide, South Australia, then at the Barbican Theatre in London in April – May 2025.
 The production returned to Dublin in July 2025, where it played at the Pavilion Theatre (Dún Laoghaire).

 F. Murray Abraham

 F. Murray Abraham plays Krapp in a new production at New York City's Irish Repertory Theatre 15 January - 9 March 2025.
 The play is part of Beckett Briefs: From the Cradle Through the Grave, a collection of three Beckett one-act plays.

 Gary Oldman

 Gary Oldman played Krapp in a production at York Theatre Royal (the theatre in which Oldman made his professional acting debut in 1979) in 2025.
 The play ran from 14 April to 17 May 2025 to critical acclaim.
+Oldman reprised his performance in May 2026 at London's Royal Court Theatre as part of its 70th anniversary season.